 - Loss of energy

-- Changes in appetite, weight, behavior, activity levels or sleep patterns.
+- Changes in appetite, weight, behaviour, activity levels or sleep patterns.

 - Recurring suicidal thoughts or fantasies.